pgRouting/pgrouting/src/convinience/doc/vids_to_dmatrix2.rst

 ==============================================================================

 .. index::
-        single: pgr_vidsToDMatrix(IN sql text, IN vids integer[], IN directed boolean, IN has_reverse_cost boolean, IN want_symmetric boolean, OUT dmatrix double precision[]) --proposed
+        single: vidsToDMatrix(IN sql text, IN vids integer[], IN directed boolean, IN has_reverse_cost boolean, IN want_symmetric boolean, OUT dmatrix double precision[]) --proposed

 Name